 So, why does this really matter?
 Because it means that people’s suffering goes under the radar.
 So many people have their struggles dismissed, belittled and misunderstood by professionals, their friends and their family because they function.
 That means that lots of people go without much needed support and treatment and ultimately this sometimes means that people suffer and die needlessly.
 Functioning does not mean someone isn’t suffering.

-*If you would prefer to listen to an audio recording of the contents of this page an audio recording can be found below the image on the right hand side of your screen.
-It takes a couple of seconds to start*
+*If you would prefer to listen to an audio recording of the contents of this page an audio recording can be found below It takes a couple of seconds to start*